Hello there; the styling squad is back.

 We’ve also experimented with different shoes.
 Just notice how each option gives a different vibe to this preppy look.

 By now you’ve already realized that we got excited and ended up creating a couple more outfit options than expected.
-Well, Deepa weeks are long: she’s a copyrighter & content creator, an instagrammer/influencer: one of those people with a scary schedule of daily tasks, which include meetings and public events of different sorts.
-Hope she doesn’t hate me for using the word ‘influencer’ but the thing is, she is in the honest influencer team (in my word this concept exists), and she actually creates stuff with words and images.
-AND she is also a mum of a six-year-old, too.
+Well, Deepa’s weeks are long: she’s a copyrighter & content creator: one of those people with a scary schedule of daily tasks, which include meetings and public events of different sorts.
+AND she is a mom to a six-year-old, too.

-Might you be thinking “Omg, I might not be an influencer but I sure need help with my closet too!”, then the solution is easy: invest in a couple of hours with a creative stylist.
+Might you be thinking “Omg, I might not be as cool as Deepa but I sure need help with my closet too!”, then the solution is easy: invest in a couple of hours with a creative stylist.
 No, you don’t need new clothes which you’ll end up not wearing.
 No, you don’t need to expand your closet only to get even more overwhelmed by it.
 No, you don’t need to waste money and resources.
 You need to slow down with consuming and simply learn to wear what you have.
 Give it a try.
 Book Linda.